wradlib/wradlib/CONTRIBUTING.md

 ## Documentation

-* wradlib's documentation source is contained in `doc` directory, and mainly written in reStructuredText.
+* wradlib's documentation source is contained in [wradlib-docs](https://github.com/wradlib/wradlib-docs) repository, and mainly written in reStructuredText.
-* Jupyter Notebooks (in `notebooks` directory) are utilized to extend the documentation with examples and tutorials.
+* Jupyter Notebooks in [wradlib-notebooks](https://github.com/wradlib/wradlib-notebooks) repository are utilized to extend the documentation with examples and tutorials.
-* wradlib uses [Sphinx](http://sphinx-doc.org/), [runipy](https://github.com/paulgb/runipy) and [nbsphinx](https://github.com/spatialaudio/nbsphinx) to compile docs.
+* wradlib uses [Sphinx](http://sphinx-doc.org/) and [nbsphinx](https://github.com/spatialaudio/nbsphinx) to compile docs.

 ## Issue tracking